+The same of the same and the sa

+Is there a risk management process addressing the analysis of hazards in terms of likelihood

+and severity?

-- □ Is there a process for reactive and proactive hazard identification? - □ Is there a risk management process addressing the analysis of hazards in terms of likelihood and severity? - □ Are the levels of management who have the authority to make decisions regarding the tolerability of safety risks specified? - □ Is there a process to control and mitigate the associated risk of a hazard to an acceptable level? - □ Are there examples existing for reactive and proactive hazard identification, risk analysis and mitigation action? - □ Are internal safety investigations performed beyond the assessment of the occurrences? - □ Is there a process by which the safety performance is monitored and verified in comparison to the safety policy and the organisation objectives? - □ Is the Risk Management process periodically reviewed and improved? - □ Is an emergency response plan established?
+- ☐ Are the levels of management who have the authority to make decisions regarding the tolerability of safety risks specified? - ☐ Is there a process to control and mitigate the associated risk of a hazard to an acceptable level? - ☐ Are there examples existing for reactive and proactive hazard identification, risk analysis and mitigation action? - ☐ Are internal safety investigations performed beyond the assessment of the occurrences? - ☐ Is there a process by which the safety performance is monitored and verified in comparison to the safety policy and the organisation objectives? - ☐ Is the Risk Management process periodically reviewed and improved?